vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 data could only be updated if we ensured the data also had some form of primary key.

-Because of these, it is felt Join transforms don't fit the exact problem of enrichment we are currently solving, however there are many other scenarios where this could be useful.
-In future we can create a new Resource type to be able to accept an input from a Vector source which would provide all the benefits of the Join transform.
+Because of these, it is felt the Join transform dosn't fit the exact problem of enrichment we are currently solving, however there are many other scenarios where this could be useful.
+In future, we can create a new Resource type that can accept an input from a Vector source which would provide all the benefits of the Join transform.

 ### Use a predicate for the search